-Once you save your first decision page, Confluence will create a decision register page for the space you're in, and add a shortcut to it in the space's sidebar.
-The decision register lists all the decisions in that space.
+Once you save your first decision page, Confluence will create a decision log page for the space you're in, and add a shortcut to it in the space's sidebar.
+The decision log lists all the decisions in that space.

 - Decision pages: your existing decisions appear here.

 - More decisions: create new pages using the decision template.

 - Page Properties and Page Properties Report macro - content that you enter within the page properties macro can appear on the index page.

 - Mentions - add a user as a stakeholder, owner or @mention them on the page and they will be notified in their workbox.

 For an example of the Decisions Blueprint, and some other great page elements, check out: How to make better decisions as a development team.